-Stress can cause temporary hair loss and a few rare autoimmune disorders can cause permanent baldness, but some 95 percent of baldness in men — especially past age 40 — is caused by pattern hair loss.
+Stress can cause temporary hair loss, and some autoimmune disorders can also lead to permanent baldness.
+Still, 95 percent of hair loss in men — especially past age 40 — is caused by genetically-acquired, male-pattern hair loss.

-Since it’s a fate determined by your genes, it’s not easy to escape.
-The exact mechanisms of how and when one’s nascent potential for pattern hair loss is triggered isn’t yet well understood.
-It thus is impossible to guarantee that a certain lifestyle or shampoo will stop or delay the onset of androgenic alopecia.
+The exact mechanisms of how when a predisposition for male-pattern hair loss is triggered, isn’t yet well understood.
+It is therefore not impossible to guarantee that a certain lifestyle intervention or product such as shampoo, will stop or delay the onset of androgenic alopecia.

-Once pattern hair loss has started to take its course, the only thing that can effectively stop baldness in its tracks and even spur some hair to regrow are medications.
-Read more about this in the last section below.
+Once hair loss has started to take its course, the only thing that can effectively help stop baldness and even spur some hair to regrow is medication.

-While there are no guarantees that it will help you with preventing pattern hair loss, lifestyle changes are worth giving a try.
+While there are no guarantees that they will help you with preventing hair loss, lifestyle changes are worth a try.
 After all, a healthier lifestyle will benefit you in many other ways as well.

 The most critical aspect of this is your diet.
-Make sure to eat food rich in vitamins and particularly anti-oxidants.
-Oxidative stress may lead to chronic inflammations on the scalp and elsewhere, which, among a host of other damage it causes your body, may spur pattern hair loss.
-Research on this issue has not come to a conclusive verdict yet, but a diet rich in antioxidants (Vitamin C, Vitamin E, carotene, melatonin, to name the most famous ones) will counteract oxidative stress and protect your body.
-Studies show that pattern baldness tends to coincide with lower blood levels of Vitamin E. Boosting your vitamin levels thus may be a good idea, but make sure to first see a doctor to have your current blood vitamin levels checked.
+Make sure to eat foods rich in vitamins and particularly anti-oxidants.
+Oxidative stress may lead to chronic inflammation.
+While research on this issue is thus far inconclusive, a diet rich in antioxidants (Vitamin C, Vitamin E, carotene, melatonin, to name the most famous ones) will counteract oxidative stress and may reduce inflammation.
+Studies have shown that male-pattern baldness tends to coincide with lower blood levels of B7 (or biotin).
+Taking a biotin supplement may be a good idea and is unlikely to hurt at modrate doses.

 Unfortunately, there aren’t any natural remedies against androgenic alopecia, regardless of what many sellers of alternative medicines may promise you.
 Scalp hygiene is important but doesn’t require special tonics or shampoos.
 Regular (not excessive) washing with a mild shampoo, plenty of fresh air and some sunlight are enough.
 Dandruff, which often is caused by fungal infections, should be dealt with right away (through a medicated shampoo), as long-term dandruff and the associated itching can worsen ongoing pattern baldness.